Medically Reviewed by Annamarie Coy, BA, ICPR, MATSÂ

 Here are some techniques used by CBT therapists:

-Also called homework assignments, these may be used to help someone apply what they’ve learned and build new positive habits.
+Also called homework assignments, these may help someone apply what they’ve learned and build new positive habits.

 Research shows that the completion of these assignments leads to better treatment outcomes.